TeamCKBY/Water_Collector_2.0/README.md

+to use this please send follow the instruction on our discord: https://discord.gg/7jGEtEhy Para user el bot sigue las instrucciones en el discord: https://discord.gg/7jGEtEhy

 Water Collector 2.0 is a premium bot that automatically detects wells, moves between maps, and collects water in Dofus Unity, so you can focus on other things while Clickberry handles the grind.

 Smart Well Detection: Quickly and accurately finds wells using advanced screen scanning.